New St. John Baptist Church

 Pastor Myles is known throughout the city, state and nation as a minister of the gospel and for his interest in and concern for young people.
 As a result, he has been instrumental in the development of several innovative programs for young people at New St. John Baptist Church and in the community.

 Pastor Myles' vision for his church, community and the world would not be attainable without the support, wisdom and admonishments of his wife, Joyce.
-They have been married for over forty years and have two adult children and one grand child.
+They have been married for fifty years and have two adult children and one granddaughter.